VladDBA/PSBlitz/README.md

 9. Run the same command as above, but increase execution timeout for sp_BlitzIndex, stats and index info retrieval, while also increasing delay between sp_BlitzWHo executions as well as getting more verbose console output and saving the output directory to C:\temp
     ```PowerShell
     .\PSBlitz.ps1 Server02 -SQLLogin DBA1 -SQLPass SuperSecurePassword -IsIndepth Y -CheckDB YourDatabase -MaxTimeout 1200 -BlitzWhoDelay 20 -DebugInfo -OutputDir C:\Temp
     ```
+10. Run PSBlitz but return the report as HTML instead of XLSX while also creating a zip archive of the output files.
+    ```PowerShell
+    .\PSBlitz.ps1 Server01\SQL01 -ToHTML Y -ZipOutput Y
+    ```
 Note that `-ServerName` is a positional parameter, so you don't necessarily have to specify the parameter's name as long as the first thing after the script's name is the instance